-Croup occurs most often in children between age 6 months and 3 years.
+Croup is most common in children between 6 months and 3 years of age.
 This is because young children have a smaller airway.
-Airways become wider as children grow.
-This decreases the chance of croup in older children and adults.
+Croup is also more common in the fall and early winter months.

 - Cough spasms

-- Cough that sounds like a barking seal
+- A cough that sounds like a barking seal

 - A harsh, high-pitched sound when your child breathes in, especially when crying or upset